 - Foliage: Green, light green glaucous

 Echeveria ‘Alfred’ is known in Korea by the name Echeveria ‘Moon Fairy’ so you might have more luck finding one by that name.
 I had no idea it was rare, but apparently it is and I have one!

 Echeveria ‘Alfred’ has light green, glaucous leaves with an indentation down the middle of the leaves which gives the rosette a really neat spiral effect when you take a step back and look at it from a distance.

-The parentage of Echeveria ‘Alfred’ is hybridhybrid A variety of succulent created from crossbreeding two different types succulents of E. elegans and E. pulidonis which totally makes sense to me.
+The parentage of Echeveria ‘Alfred’ is hybrid of E. elegans and E. pulidonis which totally makes sense to me.
 I can see both parents in this rare hybrid!

 As with all other Echeveria species, Echeveria ‘Alfred’ or ‘Moon Fairy’ is one succulent that loves lots of light.
-If acclimated properly, it can handle full sunfull sun direct sunlight for at least 8 hours of the day and will keep its compact rosette shape.
+If acclimated properly, it can handle full sun and will keep its compact rosette shape.